On the Preservation of Quasilocality by the Integration-Out Transformation: Gaussian Measures

 As mentioned above, we will deal with the theory of a real scalar field $\phi$.
 To make things rigorous, we need both an infrared and an ultraviolet cutoff.
-We shall implement the infrared cutoff by putting periodic boundary conditions, i.e. we will consider our space of fields to be $L^2$ functions on the $d$-dimensional torus $\mathbb{T}^d = \underbrace{S^1 \times S^1 \times \dots \times S^1}_{d \txt{ times}}$.\footnote{They will be contained in a much smaller space after we impose the ultraviolet cutoffs.} Of course, we have the usual Fourier correspondence
+We shall implement the infrared cutoff by putting periodic boundary conditions, i.e. we will consider our space of fields to be a certain space of functions on the $d$-dimensional torus $\mathbb{T}^d = \underbrace{S^1 \times S^1 \times \dots \times S^1}_{d \txt{ times}}$.
+The ultraviolet cutoff will be implemented by requiring the space of fields to consist of very smooth elements.
+Here is the precise definition: